top of page

 2. Make the Carrier Familiar

 Start carrier training at least a few weeks in advance.
 Leave the carrier out where your cat can sniff, sleep in, and explore it on their own terms.
 Add a favorite blanket, an old T-shirt, or even a little catnip to make it cozy and comforting.
 This way, the carrier becomes a safe space—not a scary surprise.
-Slowly start with ten minute increments inside the carrier to see how they behave.
+Slowly start with ten-minute increments inside the carrier to see how they behave.

 💡 Bonus tip: Practice short car rides with your cat in the carrier to mimic travel stress and motion.